TheTexta/obsidian-main/retroactive interference.md

 #cognitive-psychology
-Retroactive Interference::When new learning disrupts the recall of old information.
+Retroactive Interference::When new learning disrupts the recall of old information as opposed to [[proactive interference]] which is the opposite.